SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 We will use this simpler equation to demonstrate the example.

-In this simpler example we are using only electronic energies, which  means we are using the approximation that :math:`G_i = E_i` .

-Below, we will use :math:`E_i` for the relative formation energy.
-However, the approach and the input files work correctly when using :math:`G_i`, in which case :math:`-T*S_i` would be added directly after each :math:`U_i`.
+In this simpler example we are using only electronic energies, and will use the variable :math:`E_i` to emphasize that we are using an approximation for the free energy, recognizing that :math:`G_i ~ E_i` .
+However, the approach and the use of input files are the same when using a better estimate for :math:`G_i`, in which case :math:`-T*S_i` would be added directly after each :math:`U_i`.

 For example, say we want to find the